-NOTE: To avoid unintentional shut downs, the system will disable the one-time press of the remote start button for two seconds after receiving a valid remote start request.
+NOTE: To avoid unintentional shut downs, the system will disable the one-time press of the Remote Start button for two seconds after receiving a valid remote start request.

-To Exit Remote Start Mode and Drive the Vehicle Before the end of the 15 minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if equipped).
+To Exit Remote Start Mode and Drive the VehicleBefore the end of the 15 minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if equipped).
+Then, within 15 minutes, insert the key into the ignition switch and turn the switch to the ON position.